 I’ve always loved to write.
 I was one of those nerdy kids in school who liked to write reports—about Peru, ocean life, pollution, whatever—I loved researching and writing about everything.
 I also wrote some fiction as a kid and some short stories in college, but never took it seriously then.

-One day, I was reading a particularly bad novel and tossed it to the floor, thinking I could write a better story than that.
+But one day long ago, I was reading a particularly bad novel and tossed it to the floor, thinking I could write a better story than that.
 I had never considered writing fiction until that moment, but I felt challenged to see if I could actually do it.
 On August 7, 1989, I sat down to write my first novel.
-I used a Commodore computer, and it only took about three months.
-The story was called Personal Justice, and it was about a woman who tracks down the pedophile who murders her child (Jeffrey Dahmer was in the news then.)
+I used a Commodore computer, and it took about three months.
+The story was called Personal Justice, and it was about a woman who tracks down the pedophile who murders her child.
+(Jeffrey Dahmer was in the news then.)

-Which is why I never gave up submitting my work, even though it took nearly 20 years to break through.
-(Lots of agents, novels, screenplays, close calls, and bad publisher experiences along the way.)
+Still, his encouragement and faith is why I never gave up submitting my work, even though it took nearly 20 years to break through.
+(Lots of agents, novels, screenplays, close calls, and bad publishing experiences along the way.)

 Then I spent two and a half years with an educational publisher.
 During that time, my job used up all my mental energy, and I didn’t write any new fiction.
-I discovered that I’m not completely happy if I’m not writing a new story.
+I discovered that I’m not really happy if I’m not writing a new story.
+But during that time, I self-published The Sex Club, which earned great reviews and reader support.